Goals are dreams with deadlines

 I create my own hours, work whenever the mood strikes be, be that mornings, evenings or weekends.
 If I love doing it, why should I ever stop?

-Except on Friday afternoons; that's cinema time, watching whatever is on that will prise me away from my phone for a couple of hours.
+Except on Friday afternoons; that's cinema time, watching whatever is on that will prise me away from my laptop for a couple of hours.

 Born: Bedford, UK